Press release – 24 June 2016

-People affected by cancer are invited to attend a drop in cancer support day at Kington medical practice on Friday, October 14, from 10am until 2pm.
+People affected by cancer are invited to attend a drop in cancer support day at Kington Medical Practice on Friday July 8, from 10am until 2pm.

 Hosting the event are healthcare professionals from The Bracken Trust Cancer Support Centre and Macmillan cancer information and support service for Herefordshire.

-Alison Stemp, Macmillan cancer information and support advisor at Wye Valley NHS Trust, said: “We’re very pleased to be able to reach out to the local communities in Kington and the north of Herefordshire.
-The drop in day will ensure that people affected by cancer have access to the right information and support.
+Alison Stemp, Macmillan cancer information and support advisor at Wye Valley NHS Trust, said: “We’re very pleased to be able to reach out to the community in Kington and provide this drop in day to ensure that people affected by cancer have access to the right information and support.

 Helen Davies, senior nurse at The Bracken Trust Cancer Support Centre, added: “We provide high quality support to people who are living with cancer, their families and the bereaved.
 This includes free complementary therapies and a plan of support for each individual according to their needs.